Traffic Management Hi-Vis Requirements (UK)

 • Ignoring the required hi-vis class

-Logos or branding should never interfere with reflective tape or reduce fluorescent material below compliance thresholds.
+Branding should never interfere with reflective tape or reduce fluorescent visible area below compliance thresholds.

 šŸ‘‰ Related guide: Workwear Logo Placement Guide